 Clearance between 06:00 - 07:30and 16:30 - 18:00 Monday to Friday requires a fee of VT 1,000 per hour per officer.

 From 1800 to 0600 the fee is VT 1,500 per hour per officer and on weekends and public holidays VT 2,000 per officer.

 A minimum charge of 3 hours is applicable for all clearances outside of normal hours.

-When you arrive in Port Vila anchor in the quarantine zone near the yellow buoy.
-This is just north of the lead markers in some 8 to 20 meters depth.
+When you arrive in Port Vila anchor in the quarantine zone near the yellow quarantine buoy located at 17°44.275 S 168°18.597 E. This is just north of the lead markers in some 8 to 20 meters depth.
 You must have your yellow quarantine flag flying.
-Call Port Vila Harbour Control on Channel 16.
+Call Customs on Channel 16.
+If they don't answer call Port Vila Harbour Control on Channel 16.
 They keep radio watch from 7:30 to 16:30.
 If they do not answer, try Yachting World on Channel 16.
 They will contact Customs and Quarantine for you.
-These officials will arrive with their own skiff (or with the Yachting World skiff).
+The officials will arrive with their own skiff (or with the Yachting World skiff).

 There are no Customs clearance fees if you arrive during working hours (see above).